Former Chairman, Cereal Millers Association (Kenya)

 Indrek Aigro is a broker for grains since 2007.
 He works for Copenhagen Merchants which is one of the largest grain & oilseed brokers in Europe.
 Before CM, Indrek Aigro was working as a grain trader for Kesko Agro.
 He specializes on the Baltic Sea exports, a new origin for quality wheat.
 During the last decade he has witnessed a fast transformation of the Baltics market from importing countries into major exporters.
 In his presentation he will give us an insight to the real quality and supply from this part of the world.

-Director Agribusiness Sub-Sahara Africa, Bunge SA (Geneva)
+Director Agribusiness Sub-Sahara Africa, Bunge SA (Switzerland)

 AFRICAN MARKET OUTLOOK